caramelomartins/website/content/essays/2021/01/build-a-terraform-private-registry.md

 This metadata structure follows Hashicorp's metadata requirements.
 It has a `versions` list as the root object for the metadata.
 Each version needs to have a `version`, a list of accepted `protocols` and a list of  `platforms` that will contain all the necessary metadata to download a specific provider's version.
 For each platform, we need to specify: `os`, `arch`, `filename`, `download_url`, `shasums_url` and `shasums_signature_url`, and `signing_keys`.
 All of these are extensively documented in Terraform's Provider Registry Protocol.

-By executing a `GET` with each URL, we can see examples of what each URL needs to offer in order for Terraform to work as intended.
+By executing a `GET` with each URL, we can see examples of what each URL needs to offer in order for Terraform to work properly.
 Notice that none of these URLs need to be served by the registry itself.
 They only need to be available to receive requests from when you run `terraform init`.

 We store the above metadata file in a directory named `providers`, at the same level as `main.py`.
-Each namespace has it own sub-directory and the filename must be the same as the name of the provider to which the metadata belongs to.
+Each namespace has it own sub-directory and the filename, that stores the metadata, must be the same as the name of the provider to which the metadata belongs to.
 As an example, again with `random`:

 ```shell
 $ tree